ALANOODLE'S SCALE MODEL PORTFOLIO

 Spine

 The model was painted with Tamiya acrylics.
-Using my trusty Badger 150 airbrush and lots of masking material, I painted a complex series of panels, stripes and markings on the Command Section in an attempt to make up for all of the detail sanded off in the process of cleaning up a less than perfect casting job.
+Using my trusty Badger 150 airbrush and lots of masking material, I painted a series of panels in various shades of light grey on the Command Section.
+Details that were sanded off in the process of cleaning up a less than perfect casting job were painted back on.

 Discovery